mykolasbar/content_management_system/README.md

 <h2>Description</h2>

-A simple content management system with functionality for adding new articles and updating articles for the admin and viewing articles for the regular user.
+A simple content management system with functionality for adding and updating articles for the admin and reading articles for the regular user.
 Relation to the database with Doctrine ORM.

 <h2>Instructions for launch</h2>

-Launch your apache server and MySQL, download the github directory, put it in your xampp htdocs folder, import the database (Dump20221021 file in the downloaded repository) with MySQL.
-To open the app, go to localhost/content_management_system/user on your browser.
-To access the admin section, go to localhost/content_management_system/admin and enter your chosen user name and "password" as password.

 <h2>Functionality</h2>